-Being able to create a process that aids in supporting a brand measure decision based on the online actions of their web visitors is something tricky master for many businesses.
+Being able to create a process that aids in supporting a brand measure decision based on the online actions of their web visitors is something tricky to master for many businesses.
 Working with business professionals for over 30 years I have often encountered the theory that “having more options is good”, but in today’s overwhelming digital landscape; you want to be able to track your conversation and their thought process in a very precise way.
-To do so, it requires limiting your options to a clear “yes” or “no” and having a process to able to revisit the “maybe”.
+To do so requires limiting your options to a clear “yes” or “no” and having a process to able to revisit the “maybe”.

 Here’s How You Can Measure Decision

 In a general sense, here is how the typical scenario goes…

 Sample Process: Emai Sent > Landing Page Opened > Register Option Offered.

 The clear decision here is “YES” sign me up!, or “NO” I’m not interested.

 If your message is opened, but the clear forward action is avoided, two things are clear: 1) they have no interest, or 2) they are interested, but the information is missing for them to make a decision.
 If you fail to provide them with the correct information they are looking for; their subconscious will likely begin to fill it in for you – which may not always work in your favor.